joelborellis/HOK-project-starter-GHCP/README.md

 ## 🧰 How to use this repo

 This repository is a **starter kit for running a 3-day “code-with” engagement** using SpecKit.
-It’s designed to be forked and used as the collaboration space where SEs and customer developers align on the agenda, capture the artifacts, and execute the work.
+It’s designed to be forked then install the  latest version of SpecKit into the forked repo.

 ### What you get

-- **SpecKit prompts and instructions** to drive the workshop flow.
+- An outline for a **3-day agenda** focused on building a solution with three (3) specifications using SpecKit.
 - A **day-by-day agenda** with session examples:
   - [Day 1](./Day-1.md)
   - [Day 2](./Day-2.md)